 - Why Mortar cares about collaborative and repeatable data science (5:49)

 - Using Hadoop with MongoDB (11:24) [We’ve also written and spoken about MongoDB and Hadoop in the past few months.]

 - Making the business case for Hadoop (15:42)

 Here’s the embedded video:

-If you want Hilary Mason, Drew Conway, or Max Shron to build your recommender for free, enter your email address here.
+If you want Hilary Mason, Drew Conway, Max Shron, or Eric Colson to build your recommender for free, enter your email address here.

 As a platform for working with data, we’ve seen users tackle lots of interesting use-cases: log analysis, natural language processing, pattern detection, and many more.